pmeads/course-dbt/greenery/README.md

 - fct_user_order_items
 what metrics might be particularly useful for marketing?
 - what location purchased more by state? by zip? done
-- what marketing campains led to sales?
+- what marketing campains led to sales?  done
 - what is the average amount of a product when bought?
 - how long did it take for a customer to reorder?
 - which products are reordered?